kartikeya27/CypressRestAPI/README.md

 4. I have use mochawesome reporting tool which is totally free.

-5. To invoke UI test runner please go to your root folder of this project.
+5. To invoke API test runner please go to your root folder of this project.
 Then type node_modules/.bin/cypress open

 ```